 The Correct Way

+Everything should start with a physical evaluation.
 A physical evaluation is much more than just looking at a person’s back.
-An evaluation includes testing the patient’s range of motion, pain free mobility, pain filled areas, flexibility, tolerances, etc. An experienced chiropractor will be able to catch important cues to certain conditions.
+An evaluation includes testing the patient’s range of motion, pain free mobility, pain filled areas, flexibility, tolerances, and determining if further tests such as an X-ray needs to be done.
+An experienced chiropractor will be able to catch important cues to certain conditions.
 If a patient has a very sensitive and injured cervical spine then a chiropractor may use a very delicate adjustment technique or may not adjust them at all.
 Each patient’s correct way is unique to their condition.
 Some require less force than others and in general pushing your neck past the point of your natural range of motion is something only a trained chiropractor can feel with their hands.

 The correct way to heal a person’s neck goes beyond just the adjustment.
 The correct way is to not only deliver manual treatments just as adjustments but it is to also teach a patient how to take care of their bodies when they are not in the clinic.
 This is why at Underwood Healthcare we teach and equip our patients with the knowledge necessary to maintain their health.
 We give our patients the ability to not only experience chiropractic care such as adjustments but also other treatment methods such as massage therapy, acupuncture, CBD therapy, physical therapy, and more.
 We want to make sure that every single one of our patients gets the opportunity and access to treat their specific needs.
 We started that mission 25 years ago and will continue to help the community of Tampa Bay.
 If you are in the area and are seeking an evaluation of your musculoskeletal system: give us a call.